dave v

 Keep users focused on their main goals by ensuring every interaction directly supports their progress.

-Before picture After picture
+Before picture of old feature 'Actions to Take'.
+After picture of copywriting.

 We decided to not move forward with this feature and instead embedded simple, contextual language like “Review and edit if needed” or “This may or may not reflect your own analysis.”